g-nitin/PaTS/data/README.md

 ### Data Structure and Format

-The dataset is now organized into two main sections: `data/raw_problems` for encoding-agnostic problem definitions and `data/processed_trajectories` for encoding-specific state trajectories.
+The dataset is organized into two main sections: `data/raw_problems` for encoding-agnostic problem definitions and `data/processed_trajectories` for encoding-specific state trajectories.

 #### `data/raw_problems/<domain_name>/N<num_blocks>/`